addleonel/python-fundamentals/README.md

-# python fundamentals
+# Python Fundamentals
-This contain all fundamental topics of Python
+This contains all fundamental topics of Python